Waasi/keylex/README.md

 end
 ```

-**Note: There are 2 important things to keep in mind when using Keylex
+**Note: There is 1 important thing to keep in mind when using Keylex

-1. It is the developers responsibility, for now, to check if the request is authorized accessing the entity in Plug.Conn.
-2. Every request made to the protected endpoints must have the authorization header with the value:
+1. Every request made to the protected endpoints must have the authorization header with the value:
 `<entity> <access>` with a space between values.

 ## Contributing